sudomateo/website/content/gear/index.md

 standing desk frame based on Reddit reviews and the [DeskHaus YouTube channel](https://www.youtube.com/@Deskhaus).
 This is the best desk frame I've ever used in my life, **period**.
 UPLIFT, Fully, and Autonomous desks aren't even in the same league as DeskHaus.
-It's heavy and _extremely_ stable even when raised to its maximum height.
+It's heavy and _extremely_ stable when raised to its maximum height.
 I have the 30" legs, extended range height, and programmable switch.